keronagy/Advanced_AndroidDev_Projects/README.md

-# Advanced_AndroidDev_Tasks
+# Advanced_AndroidDev_Projects
-These are Android Development Tasks for CSE430: Advanced Mobile App Development Course in Faculty Of Engineering Ain Shams University
+These are Android Development Projects for CSE430: Advanced Mobile App Development Course in Faculty Of Engineering Ain Shams University

-in each file you can find a description of the task
+in each file you can find a description of the Project